History of Cole Caufield in Timeline

 In 2019, Cole Caufield was selected by the Montreal Canadiens in the first round, 15th overall, of the NHL entry draft.

-In 2019, Kirby Dach was drafted third overall.
+In 2019, Kirby Dach was drafted third overall and at one point became Cole Caufield's linemate.

-In 2020, due to uncertainty surrounding the NCAA season due to COVID-19, Cole Caufield opted to return for his sophomore season with Wisconsin instead of turning professional.
+Due to uncertainty surrounding the 2020–21 NCAA season because of the COVID-19 pandemic, Cole Caufield chose to return for his sophomore season with Wisconsin.

 On March 27, 2021, Cole Caufield signed a three-year, entry-level contract with the Montreal Canadiens.